SimSaladin/opetussivut/README.md

 If you want to change the output HTML, see `tableBody` function in `main.hs`.
 It's *hamlet* syntax: just omit any end tags and indicate nesting with indendation.
-Editing `main.hs` requires recompilation: `cabal install -fstatic` in its containing directory (assumes GHC and cabal-install installed).
+Editing `main.hs` requires recompilation: `cabal install` in its containing directory (assumes GHC and cabal-install installed).
 The new binary is then found in `~/.cabal/bin/opetussivut`, from where you can copy it to the deployment server.